Debalent/CreatorSync/README.md

 🔗 Connect on Discord
 Want to discuss development, music, or just connect?
 Hit me up directly:
 ➡ Discord: demond9490
-Together, we can make MookBeatz an even stronger hub for producers and creators! 🚀🎶
+Together, we can make Creator Sync an even stronger hub for producers and creators! 🚀🎶